Find providers

 3. Understand Their Challenges

 This goes hand in hand with learning about ADHD.
-While you learn how to help someone with ADHD, you learn the challenges they face on a daily basis, such as burnout.
+While you learn how to help someone with ADHD, you learn the challenges they face on a daily basis.
 This allows you to better assist them with, if not overcoming, facing and coping with those challenges.

 4. Avoid Minimizing Their ADHD

-While you partially understand what someone with ADHD is going through, unless you have the disorder yourself, it can be a challenge to truly put yourself in their shoes.
+While you understand what someone with ADHD is going through, unless you have the disorder yourself, it can be a challenge to truly put yourself in their shoes.
 Don’t fall into the trap of saying “it’s not that bad” or, worse, “don’t be lazy.”
-Chances are it is that bad and that even while the person with ADHD is distracted, they’re working as hard as they can.
+Chances are it is that bad and that even while they are distracted, they’re working as hard as they can.

 5. Help Them Develop a Routine